 A former silver mining town, Aspen has grown into one of the most popular destinations in Colorado.
 While some travelers know Aspen as a popular skiing destination, there are many cool things to do in Aspen in summer from hiking the surrounding mountains to camping and exploring downtown Aspen.

-Best things to do in Aspen
+Best things to do in Aspen in summer: overview

 1. Ute Trail